 Our Founder and Principal Consultant is Mylonne Sullivan, MSW, LSW, LICDC.
 A Licensed Social Worker and Independently Licensed Chemical Dependency Counselor with direct experience working with returning citizens.
-Also, she has worked with agencies and systems who serve those in the legal system.
+She currrently services agencies and systems who provides services to those involved in the legal system.
 She received her Bachelor’s in Arts (Criminal Justice) from Baldwin Wallace University and Master’s in Social Work from The University of Akron.
 She is currently earning a PhD in Human Service from the University of Arizona Global Campus.

-She has worked directly in the mental health since 2014 and indirectly in social services for almost a decade.
 Ms. Sullivan specializes in helping counseling clients with trauma, criminal thinking, mental health disorders, and alcohol and other drug addictions.
-She has experience within the addiction field in correctional settings, residential, ambulatory detox, and outpatient settings.
-Also, she has previously worked in mental health settings, including inpatient settings with youth and outpatient settings with adults with severe and persistent mental illnesses.
+She has experience working directly in the mental health since 2014 and indirectly in social services for almost a decade.
+She has previously worked in mental health settings, including inpatient settings with youth and outpatient settings with adults with severe and persistent mental illnesses.
 Also, her work experiences have covered the addiction field in correctional settings, residential, ambulatory detox, and outpatient settings.
-Her clinical skills, include facilitating individual, group, and family therapy focusing on substance use, mental health, and trauma with men and women involved in the federal criminal justice system (Federal pretrial, incarceration/halfway, probation) .
+Her clinical skills, include facilitating individual, group, couples, and family therapy focusing on substance use, mental health, and trauma with men and women involved in the federal criminal justice system (Federal pretrial, incarceration/halfway, probation) .

-Although she is a Founder and Principle Consultant of A4C, is a Consultant with Sankofa Circle International.
 She was the Workforce Development Chair at Ohio Association for Alcoholism and Other Drug Addiction Counselors (OAADAC) for four years and Treasurer for two years.
 She served the addiction professional community by focusing on financial and workforce development needs.
 She is on the African American Advisory Board Member of the Cleveland Rape Crisis Center and she is often found advocating for criminal justice reform and engaging in freelance writing for the Cleveland Observer.
 She can be found analyzing the policy and cases as the campaign researcher on local bail reform campaigns.
+Although she is a Founder and Principle Consultant of A4C, she consultants with Sankofa Circle International.